UBakaliya/Mini-Search-Engine-Console-Base/README.md

 # MIni-Search-Engine

-About A program that can search any queries and will provide relevant URLs for that specific query. using the '-', '+' or a single word.
+## About A program that can search any queries and will provide relevant URLs for that specific query. using the '-', '+' or a single word.
 Hope you enjoy playing around with it!

+### Run `make run` you terminal to get started with 'Mini Search Engine'!